wp-plugins/events-maker/readme.txt

 == Upgrade Notice ==

-= 1.1.2 =
+= 1.1.3 =
-* Fix: Event categories, organizers and locations not displayed in theme
+* Fix: Incorrect paths for template files in theme
-* Fix: Display options notice in single event
+* Fix: small typos in theme